mixmix/workshops/workshop_2.md

 ==============================

 review VISION:
   - ^ effectiveness and accountability
   - pace w focus
   - advisors:
     - empowered
     - clarity in frame *roles/ process/ outcomes*
     - learn through discussion

 +[Facilitation content](https://github.com/mixmix/workshops/blob/master/facilitation_training.md)

+---

-For this process to go well you identified last time tht having a **communication/ engagement strategy** would be key.
+For this process to go well you identified last time that having a **communication/ engagement strategy** would be key.
 I think this is really wise.
 In particular I would love to consider:

 - who is going to facilitate / liase